christianbyu/Python-simple-absent-apps-with-pyqt5/README.md

 4. Choose ```Submit``` to input data to the database,  then choose ```KembaliLogin``` for Logout.

-# How to see the data
+# How to See the Data

 1. To see ```Absen Masuk``` data .. check it on table ```db_absen_masuk```. or use this query :